alexroussos13-dot/pingpong-educational-project/README.md

 To play the game:

-1.Download the game folder
+1.Download the pingpong_game.zip from Releases

+2.Extract the zip

-2.Move the folder you downloaded to Program Files (x86)
+2.Move the dist folder you downloaded to Program Files (x86)

 The game should appear in the start menu search bar